TAILBONE-jp/openai-api-client/README.md

 [MIT License](https://github.com/TAILBONE-jp/openai-api-client/blob/HEAD/LICENSE)

 ## Disclaimer
-This is unofficial client library and not endorsed by OpenAI.
+This is an unofficial client library and not endorsed by OpenAI.